T-ara

 In 2012, T-ara experienced a dip in popularity as the group faced accusations of internal discord, resulting in Hwayoung's immediate departure with Areum following a year after.
-T-ara's later material was released to varying degrees of success before the group began focusing on promotional activities in China, where they attracted attention for their cover of Chopstick Brothers' "Little Apple" in 2014.
+T-ara's later material was released to varying degrees of success before the group began focusing on promotional activities in China, where they attracted attention for their cover of Chopstick Brothers' "Little Apple" (2014).
 T-ara's final release as six members was tentatively scheduled for May 2017, ahead of Soyeon and Boram's expiring contracts; however, conflicts with their management delayed What's My Name? until June 2017, effectively ending their involvement.
-Qri, Eunjung, Hyomin and Jiyeon had previously extended their terms with MBK Entertainment until December 31, 2017.

-On January 3, 2018, T-ara went on an indefinite hiatus in order to allow the members to pursue their solo careers.
-T-ara reunited after four years and released their first independent album, Re:T-ara, in November 2021.
+After a four-year hiatus, T-ara reunited and released their first independent single album, Re:T-ara, in 2021.
+T-ara has sold 1.14 million physical albums as of December 2020 and over 34 million digital singles, making them among the best-selling girl groups in total record sales.

+Name

+The group's name, T-ara, is based on the English word for "tiara".
+The name T-ara stems from the idea that they will become the "queens of the music industry".
+This later inspired their official fandom name, Queens.